takagii-cloud/R308-Programming-Consolidation/README.md

 # R308-Programming-Consolidation
-Exercises and projects from the R308 Python programming course
+Exercises from the R308 Python programming course